szhongren/claude-code-acp/README.md

 # Claude Code ACP Server

-A bridge server that enables Claude Code functionality in Zed editor through the Agent Client Protocol (ACP).
+🚀 **Bring the power of Claude Code directly to your Zed editor!** This bridge server seamlessly integrates Claude Code's advanced AI capabilities with Zed through the Agent Client Protocol (ACP), giving you an intelligent coding assistant right in your favorite editor.

-## Features
+## ✨ Features

-Currently supported:
+**Already available:**

-- Claude Code tools (Glob, Grep, LS, Read, Write, Edit, MultiEdit, etc.)
+- 🛠️ Full Claude Code tool suite (Glob, Grep, LS, Read, Write, Edit, MultiEdit, and more)
-- Todo list management with visual progress tracking
+- 📋 Interactive todo list management with visual progress tracking
-- File operations and code analysis
+- 📁 Comprehensive file operations and intelligent code analysis
-- Text, Image, Resource, Resource Link content blocks
+- 🖼️ Rich content support (text, images, resources, and resource links)
-- Thinking blocks with timing display
+- 💭 Thinking blocks
-- Session cancellation support
+- ⚡ Session cancellation and interruption support
-- Permission mode configuration on startup
+- 🔒 Flexible permission mode configuration

-Missing/Coming Soon:

-- Interactive permissions control (blocked until Claude Code supports stdio-based permission prompts)
+- ✏️ **Native Zed diff integration** - See exactly what changes are being applied with beautiful, native diffs for all edits and writes

+**Coming soon:**

+- 🎛️ **Granular permissions management** - Fine-tuned control over what Claude can and cannot do
-- Audio content blocks
+- 🎵 Audio content block support
-- Session load operations
+- 📊 Session load and restore operations
-- Performance improvements
+- ⚡ Enhanced performance optimizations
-- Authentication
+- 🔐 Authentication and security improvements

 ## Prerequisites